-Kimberly Lehmann, Viola & Violin Faculty
+Kimberly Lehmann, Viola and Violin

 Kimberly Lehmann, originally from Sioux Falls, South Dakota, received her Bachelor of Music in Violin Performance from the University of Minnesota and her Master of Music in Violin Performance and Literature from the Eastman School of Music.
-Her principal teachers were Lea Foli, Harold Wippler, Catherine Tait and Camilla Wicks.
+Her principal teachers were Lea Foli, Harold Wippler, Catherine Tait, and Camilla Wicks.

 Some years ago, after receiving a beautiful viola that belonged to her husband’s grandmother, Kim fell in love with the viola and gradually grew to prefer the deep, mellow sound and the wonderful chamber music writing for the instrument.